Alex Bregman Player Props: Astros vs. Yankees

 Alex Bregman At The Plate

-- Among qualified hitters in MLB, he ranks 85th in batting average, 44th in on-base percentage, and 85th in slugging.
+- Among qualified batters in MLB, his batting average ranks 92nd, his on-base percentage ranks 41st, and he is 89th in the league in slugging.

+- In 62.7% of his 110 games this season, Bregman has picked up at least one hit.
+He's also had 27 multi-hit games.

-- Bregman has driven home a run in 43 games this season (39.4%), including more than one RBI in 15.6% of his games and producing three or more of his team's runs on six occasions..
+- In 44 games this season (40%), Bregman has picked up an RBI, and in 17 of those games (15.5%) he had two or more.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.